Banuba/agora-plugin-filters-android/README.md

 11. Copy and Paste your Banuba client token into appropriate section of [`ClientToken.kt`](./app/src/main/java/com/banuba/sdk/agorapluginexample/ClientToken.kt) with " " symbols.
 12. Visit [agora.io](https://console.agora.io) to sign up and get [Agora token, Agora app ID and Agora channel ID](https://docs.agora.io/en/Agora%20Platform/channel_key?platform=Android).
 You can read more about how you can get an Agora token at [THIS LINK](https://docs.agora.io/en/Agora%20Platform/channel_key?platform=Android).
 13. Copy and Paste your Agora token, Agora app ID and Agora channel ID into appropriate section of [`ClientToken.kt`](./app/src/main/java/com/banuba/sdk/agorapluginexample/ClientToken.kt) with " " symbols.
-14. As a result of the previous two points, in the file [`ClientToken.kt`](./app/src/main/java/com/banuba/sdk/agorapluginexample/ClientToken.kt) you should have the following:
+14. As a result of the two previous steps, in the file [`ClientToken.kt`](./app/src/main/java/com/banuba/sdk/agorapluginexample/ClientToken.kt) you should have the following:
 ```kotlin
 package com.banuba.sdk.agorapluginexample